VirtualGL/virtualgl/BUILDING-win.md

   The Windows SDK includes both 32-bit and 64-bit Visual C++ compilers and everything necessary to build VirtualGL-Utils.

-  * For 32-bit builds, you can also use Microsoft Visual C++ Express Edition.
-Visual C++ Express Edition is a free download.
+  * You can also use Microsoft Visual Studio Express/Community Edition, which is a free download.
+(NOTE: versions prior to 2012 can only be used to build 32-bit code.)
   * If you intend to build VirtualGL-Utils from the command line, then add the appropriate compiler and SDK directories to the `INCLUDE`, `LIB`, and `PATH` environment variables.
 This is generally accomplished by executing